ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

       hundred lines of code.
     - Use formal and precise mathematical language to correctly describe the representation, behavior, and limitations of the type of data.
+    - Justify the decision to use a specific discrete structure to solve a problem.
   - Given the formal definition of a discrete structure that uses mathematical notation, correctly translate it into a Python program, bearing in mind the ways in which the working system may diverge from the formal definition due